Presque Isle Light

 The Presque Isle Light, historically nicknamed the "Flash Light", is a lighthouse on the shore of Lake Erie in U.S. state of Pennsylvania.
 It is one of three lighthouses in Erie, along with the Erie Land Light and the North Pier Light.
 The lighthouse is situated on the northern shoreline of Presque Isle State Park overlooking the beach.

-The lighthouse was opened in 1873 and was listed on the National Register of Historic Places in 1983.
+The lighthouse became active on July 12, 1873 and was listed on the National Register of Historic Places in 1983.

 Design

 The Presque Isle Light is 68 ft tall with a focal height of 63 ft.
 Originally, the tower was only 40 ft tall before it was raised to its current height.
 It has a light characteristic consisting of a 6-second, white isophase light (3 seconds on, 3 seconds off) that is visible up to 15 nmi from the lighthouse.
 Up until August 2013, a backup, emergency light was mounted below the main beacon that would flash every 10 seconds at a "reduced intensity" if the main beacon was non-operational.
 Around the same time as the removal of the emergency light, the main beacon was replaced with a six-tier, light-emitting diode, Vega marine beacon.

 The lighthouse tower is attached a four-bedroom residence used by the lighthouse keeper.
 The whale oil and, eventually, kerosene necessary to keep the lighthouse illuminated for the entire night was stored in the room at the base of the stairs leading to the lantern room.
 For safety reasons, the rest of the fuel was stored in a shed located elsewhere on the property.
 After it was electrified, the oil room became the storage room for the batteries powering the light.